MaskingTechnology/jitar/README.md

 npm install jitar
 ```

 Now you're ready to chop applications!
-Follow our [Getting started](https://jitar.dev/docs/02_getting_started) guide to create your first application.
+Follow our [Getting started](https://docs.jitar.dev/02_getting_started) guide to create your first application.

 ## Example

-The following example shows how a client imports and call a procedure from a server as if its locally available (like a monolith).
+The following example shows how a client imports and calls a procedure from a server as if its locally available (like a monolith).

 Components can be used typesafe because of the full Intellisense support.
 Also (complex) data objects can be exchanged between the procedures.